When does the Atlantic hurricane season start? How long does it last?

 For more information contact the City of Punta Gorda Utilities Department at (941) 575-5088 or Utilities@CityofPuntaGordaFL.com.

-Source: The City of Punta Gorda shared this information before Hurricanes Helene and Milton in a Media Advisory dated 10/09/2024
+Source: City of Punta Gorda Media Advisory dated 10/09/2024 (post is no longer available online)

 The City of Punta Gorda Utilities Department reminds residents to be aware of the potential effects of excessive rainfall and storm surge on the City’s sanitary sewer system.